HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 - Reference this DTD from the vulnerable XML payload.
 - Use parameter entities in the malicious DTD to read local files and send their contents via HTTP requests.

 **Why parameter entities?** This is where parameter entities (covered in [XML Fundamentals](#what-are-parameter-entities)) become essential.
 We need to chain multiple operations: first read a file, then embed the file contents into a URL, then make the parser visit that URL.
 Regular entities cannot do this because they only work in the document body.
-Parameter entities work inside DTD declarations so we can define one entity that reads a file, then define another entity that uses the first entity's value inside a URL.
+Parameter entities work inside DTD declarations so we can define one entity that reads a file, then define another entity that uses the first entity’s value inside a URL.

 Think of it like a pipeline: `read file → put content in URL → send HTTP request`.
 Each step is a parameter entity that feeds into the next one.